nv-legate/cupynumeric/docs/cupynumeric/source/user/Legate Task tutorial.rst

 1. All arguments must have type-hints, without exception.

-2. Arguments representing a piece of a Logical Store/Array must be given as either InputStore, OutputStore, InputArray, or OutputArray (`Arguments`_) cuPyNumeric arrays are backed by Legate Stores, so they are made available inside tasks as InputStores or OutputStores.
+2. Arguments representing a piece of a logical store or array must be given as either InputStore, OutputStore, InputArray, or OutputArray (`Arguments`_) cuPyNumeric arrays are backed by Legate Stores, so they are made available inside tasks as InputStores or OutputStores.
 The return